-Communication is of utmost significance when achieving transparency in an organisation, not because it is mandatory to tell everything, but because it is obligatory to communicate everything required by employees with particular emphasis on company’s achievements and slip-ups.
+Communication is of utmost significance when achieving transparency in an organization, not because it is mandatory to tell everything, but because it is obligatory to communicate everything required by employees with particular emphasis on company’s achievements and slip-ups.
 It is worth remembering that communication does not generate internal credibility; it expedites it.
 Now more than ever, people want to identify with a socially authentic corporation.

 Companies want to gain external reliability, but this is not probable without first obtaining internal reliability.
 To achieve internal and external reliability, it is imperative to be in coherence with what is said and done inside and what is revealed outside.
-Employees will be more enthusiastic about defending the reputation of their company if organisational values strike a balance with their personal values.
+Employees will be more enthusiastic about defending the reputation of their company if organizational values strike a balance with their personal values.
 It is, therefore, essential to rally communication, but not to overdo it, since saturation may turn out to be counterproductive.

 Feedback can come in a variety of forms: managerial feedback, customer feedback or even measurement systems.
-Whichever way it comes, there are certain rudiments that are needed to warrant its usefulness — timeliness, relevance and applicability.
+Whichever way it comes, there are certain rudiments that are needed to warrant its usefulness — timeliness, relevance, and applicability.

 It goes without saying, therefore, that relevant, applicable and timely feedback is a crucial component of a successful performance management initiative.
-If useful feedback is given to employees about their progress towards goal realisation, their performance will progress substantially.
+If useful feedback is given to employees about their progress towards goal realization, their performance will progress substantially.
 Employees deserve to know how they are progressing; they need to distinguish between what’s working, and what’s not.